Mayor Alan McGraw | Craig Morgan, Place 1 | George White, Place 2

 Mayor Alan McGraw

 Craig Morgan was elected to Place 1 in May 2011.
-Since arriving in Round Rock in 2005, Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
-He currently serves on the St. David’s Round Rock Medical Center Board of Trustees and is a current member of the Rotary Club of Round Rock.
+Morgan, a Round Rock attorney, has been an active member in the Round Rock community.
+He currently serves on the St. David’s Round Rock Medical Center Board of Trustees, Capital Area Metropolitan Planning Organization Policy Board (CAMPO), Chasco Family YMCA board of directors, and the Round Rock Campus Advisory Committee for ACC.
+He is also a current member of the Rotary Club of Round Rock and attends the Fellowship at Forest Creek in Round Rock.
 He is a Leadership Round Rock graduate and has previously served on the Round Rock Chamber of Commerce Board of Directors and the Leadership Round Rock Planning Board.
 Additionally, Morgan served as a Commissioner on the Round Rock Planning and Zoning Commission, is a former member of the Ridgeview Middle School PTA, and served as a member of the Round Rock Charter Review Commission in 2007.
-Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University, (now Texas State University) and his law degree from the University of Tulsa College of Law.
+Morgan received his undergraduate degree from Texas Tech University, an MBA from Southwest Texas State University (now Texas State University), and his law degree from the University of Tulsa College of Law.
 He is married to Amanda Morgan and they have one son, Garret.
 Email

 George White was elected to Place 2 in May 2008.
 He has lived in Round Rock since 1998 and was named “Round Rock Citizen of the Year” in 2005.
 George has more than 22 years of experience, predominately in senior operations management positions, with Abbot Laboratories.
 He graduated from the University of North Carolina and earned a master’s degree from East Carolina University in 1974.
 For seven years, he taught college courses in accounting, micro- and macroeconomics, and other business subjects.
 George is very active in the community, volunteering his time and expertise with a number of organizations.
 He is Past Chairman and a current member of the Board for St. David’s Round Rock Medical Center.
 George is also a member and Past Chairman for the Board for the YMCA of Greater Williamson County.
 He served on the Finance Advisory Committee for the 2007 Round Rock ISD School Bond Election and served on the Round Rock Citizen/Police Review Board.
 In addition, George is a member of the Round Rock Rotary Club, the nine county Rural Capital Area Work Force Development Board, Greater Round Rock Community Foundation Board, Round Rock Chamber of Commerce and the Veterans of Foreign Wars, Round Rock Post 9078.
 George is a Distinguished Military Graduate of Field Artillery Officer Candidate School and volunteered for duty in the Vietnam War.
 George has been married to his wife, Sally, for 40 years and has two children and seven grandchildren.
 He enjoys cattle ranching and is a member of the Texas and Southwest Cattle Raisers Association and the American Angus Association.
 Email